Lyme Basics

 Not all ticks are infected.
 Within endemic areas, there is considerable variation in tick infection rates depending on the type of habitat, presence of wildlife and other factors.
 Tick infection rates can vary from 0% to more than 70% in the same area.
 This uncertainty about how many ticks are infected makes it hard to predict the risk of Lyme disease in each region.

-There are multiple strains of Borellia found in the US.
-Borellia burgdorfei is the strain that causes Lyme disease along with a lesser known Borellia mayonii.
-Lyme-like symptoms can be caused by similar strains such as Relapsing fever strains like Borrelia miyamoto and Borellia hermsi.
+There are multiple strains of Borrelia found in the US.
+Borrelia burgdorfei is the strain that causes Lyme disease along with a lesser known Borrelia mayonii.
+Lyme-like symptoms can be caused by similar strains such as Relapsing fever strains like Borrelia miyamoto and Borrelia hermsi.
 There are over 300 known strains of borrelia found worldwide and over 100 in the United States.
 We can only test for a handful of these strains.

-Quest Diagnostics has released its findings in 2018 from over six million Lyme disease lab tests taken over the last seven years.
-Quest’s report says Lyme has been detected in all 50 states and the District of Columbia—and that the number of cases continues to rise nationwide.
-This report provides the first national analysis of Lyme disease based on laboratory data.
+Quest Diagnostics analyzed more than six million Lyme disease lab tests collected over seven years and released its findings in 2018.
+The report shows that Lyme disease has been detected in all 50 states and the District of Columbia, and that cases continue to rise nationwide.
+It represents the first national analysis of Lyme disease based on laboratory testing data.

 Note: The information presented on this page has been reviewed and approved by a member of our Medical Leadership Board.